andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 We use models with split *within* and *between* covariates and crossed country and year random effects for our first three hypotheses.
 The unit of analysis in our fourth hypothesis is slightly different, however, since it is the sum of all a country's neighbors and correspondingly double counts the variation of countries (e.g. the variable for both Rwanda and Burundi includes aid to Uganda).
 As such, we omit country-level random effects and include random effects only for year.

+Finally, we test our hypotheses using a series of Bayesian regression models, rather than frequentist null hypothesis significance tests (NHST).
+Bayesian methods yield more meaningful inferences [@Kruschke:2010; @Korner-NievergeltRothFelten:2015; @GelmanCarlinStern:2013]: whereas NHST analysis determines the *probability of the data* given a *null hypothesis* (i.e. $P(\text{data} | H_0)$), Bayesian analysis determines the *probability of a hypothesis* given *the data* (i.e. $P(H | \text{data})$).
+Bayesian models return full posterior probability distributions for each parameter instead of simple point estimates, meaning that the probability of a given hypothesis can be calculated directly and corresponds to the proportion of the posterior distribution that falls on either side of zero [@Galantucci:2014; @Gill:2014].
+For each model variable, we report the posterior median, the proportion of the distribution that is greater than zero (or the probability), and the 95% credible interval, or the range of the posterior distribution that has a 95% chance of containing the true value of the estimated coefficient.[^stan]

 # Results and analysis